ramen-dev/charturl-api-docs/source/includes/_setup.md

 <aside class="warning">
 The C3js documentation is not very robust.
 It also is largely missing all material relating to how to style charts.
-For this reason, we <strong>strongly</strongly> recomment using ChartJS.
+For this reason, we <strong>strongly</strong> recommend using ChartJS.
 </aside>

 ## 4. Understanding how to setup your request-level data